-Ake, Place of Reeds in Yucatek Maya, is a nicely preserved, seldom visited site located in the state of Yucatan.
+Ake, Place of Reeds in Yucatek Maya, is a nicely preserved, archaeological zone located in the state of Yucatan.
 The original name of the site is unknown though an emblem glyph associated with the site has been discovered that could help.
 The glyph contains a hand holding a fish which means “conjurer of clouds, storms, and winds” in Yucatek Maya.

 The site is situated within the town of (Ruinas de) Ake, and consists of four groups accessible to the public.
 Portions of the site are located within a colonial church compound which provides its own paid tours, as well as on the property of an old henequen hacienda.
 A small, working henequen factory is situated next to the main core area.

 The site exhibits an architectural style known as “Megalithic”.
 This style incorporates huge blocks of stone in the design of the structures with the corners of the structures nicely rounded.
 Another feature is protruding slabs that run at intervals around the circumference of the structure.
 These features can also be seen at the nearby site of Izamal.